khristinalukanets/test-vue-vite-app/README.md

 I already resolved all issues and my applications work in dev mode.
 But I received the next error in production
-`Uncaught TypeError: Failed to resolve module specifier "vue".
+`Uncaught TypeError: Failed to resolve module specifier "element-plus".
 Relative references must start with either "/", "./", or "../"."
 Send you my vite.config and package.json`

 Steps to reproduce